Home-Care Information

 • We highly encourage you to approach these exercises in a positive manner.

-Often breastfeeding alone, more frequently than usual, will suffice.
-If breastfeeding is not possible for you, your IBCLC can instruct you on how to hand express or pump milk to feed your baby.
-Use of nipple shields may help if breastfeeding is still painful, but finger feeding will eliminate all risk of nipple confusion.
-The priority is to ensure your baby is hydrated and fed by ensuring correct breast drainage will prevent any risk of engorgement as well.
+• Feeding: Often breastfeeding alone, more frequently than usual, will suffice.
+If breastfeeding is not possible for you, your IBCLC can instruct you on how to hand-express or pump milk to feed your baby.
+The use of nipple shields may help if breastfeeding is still painful, but finger feeding will eliminate all risks of nipple confusion.
+The priority is to ensure your baby is hydrated and fed by ensuring correct breast drainage, which will prevent any risk of engorgement.

-You may notice that the upper lip is now freed into a fuller position.
+• Changes: You may notice that the upper lip is now freed into a fuller position.
 This is due to the tension release of the previously underlying frenum.
-Swelling, if any will be slight and will be under the nose, where it meets the lip.
-This newfound lip and tongue mobility maybe confusing to your baby as he/she adjusts to the improved muscle freedom.
+Swelling, if any, will be slight and located under the nose, where it meets the lip.
+This newfound lip and tongue mobility may be confusing to your baby as they adjusts to the improved muscle freedom.

-The day after treatment: You will notice a white diamond or triangle shape beginning to form in the area under the upper lip or a while line under the tongue (if the tongue tie has been released).
-The white color of this normal healing process is called an eschar is expected to last for 7-14 days.
+• Healing: The day after treatment, you will notice a white diamond or triangle shape beginning to form in the area under the upper lip or a white line under the tongue (if the tongue tie has been released).
+The white color of this normal healing process called an eschar, is expected to last for 7-14 days.
 Soft tissue in the mouth does not form a dry scab.

 Sucking Exercises

-1. Slowly rub the lower gumline from side to side and your baby’s tongue will follow your finger.
-This will help strengthen the lateral movements of the tongue.
+1. Lower Gumline Rub: Slowly rub the lower gumline from side to side, encouraging your baby’s tongue to follow your finger.
+This will help strengthen lateral movements of the tongue.

-2. Let your child suck on your finger and do a tug-of-war, slowly trying to pull your finger out while they try to suck it back in.
-This strengthens the tongue itself.
+2. Sucking Tug-of-War: Let your child suck on your finger and gently pull it out while they try to suck it back in.
+This strengthens the tongue.
 This can also be done with a pacifier.

-3. Let your child suck your finger and apply gentle pressure to the palate.
-Once the baby starts to suck on your finger, just press down with the back of your nail into the tongue.
-This usually interrupts the sucking motion while the baby pushes back against you.
-Listen for a seal break and then put your finger back up into the palate to re-stimulate sucking.
+3. Palate Pressure: Let your child suck on your finger and apply gentle pressure to the palate.
+Once the baby starts to suck, press down with the back of your nail into the tongue.
+This interrupts the sucking motion while the baby pushes back against you.
+Listen for a seal break, then re-stimulate sucking by placing your finger back on the palate.
 Repeat as tolerated.

-4. With one index finger inside the baby’s cheek, use your thumb outside the cheek to massage the cheeks on either side to help lessen the tension.
+4. Cheek Massage: With one index finger inside the baby’s cheek, use your thumb outside the cheek to massage both sides to help reduce tension